alisonglima/proffy/README.md

 Proffy is an online study platform that helps people find teachers online.

+## 🤔 How to contribute

+- Fork this repository;
+- Create a branch with your feature: `git checkout -b my-feature`;
+- Commit your changes: `git commit -m 'feat: My new feature'`;
+- Push to your branch: `git push origin my-feature`.

+After your pull request is merged, you can delete your branch.

 ## 🔖 Layout

 In the links below you will find the layout of the web and mobile project.
 Remembering that you need to have an account on [Figma](http://figma.com/) to access it.